mccoyst/tact/README.md

 > IllegalAccessError.

 This is strict, but the goal is to catch unintended object accesses.
-This is also impractical every multi-threaded program, because they all have to create Thread objects before starting them.
+This is also impractical for every multi-threaded program, because they all have to create Thread objects before starting them.
 So, other strategies can be specified in the program's source with the unh.edu.cs.tact pacakge.
 The first aid is the Checker.releaseAndStart()